TheRenegadeCoder/sample-programs-website/docs/projects/baklava/erlang/index.md

 {% endraw %}

-Baklava in Erlang was written by:
+[Baklava](https://sampleprograms.io/projects/baklava) in [Erlang](https://sampleprograms.io/languages/erlang) was written by:

 - Mark Magahis

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 04 2019 16:16:30.
 The solution was first committed on Oct 04 2019 16:00:01.
 As a result, documentation below may be outdated.